ShiruiH/EOWater/paper/paper.md

 **TODO (kvos):** The creation of raster masks (Step 4 in Figure 2) ...

-The observation layer and the raster base layer can then be added pixel by pixel to generate the overlay layer, which can be used to determine the quality-controled water surface area.
-Firstly is to confirm the cloud or scan line gaps affected water surface area.
-Any pixel that shows a pixel value of (5 multiples - 1)
+The observation layer and the raster base layer were added pixel by pixel to generate an overlay layer, which serves to determine the quality-controlled water surface area.
+The first step is to verify whether clouds or scan line gaps affect the water surface area.
+Any water surface area containing pixels with values of (multiples of 5 - 1) should be excluded from further analysis.
+The next step is to determine the actual water surface area.
+Pixels with values of (multiples of 5 + 1) should be identified, and the number of these pixels, along with their corresponding area IDs, should be recorded.
+Finally, the empty water surface area should be confirmed.
+For any area where all pixels have values that are exact multiples of 5, the area ID should be recorded, and its water surface area should be recorded as zero.
+All identified area IDs and their corresponding areas were then recorded to generate the final results table.

 ## Scheduling and Post-processing

-Explain how to schedule to output in cloud buckets Explain how to post-process from cloud buckets
+- Explain how to schedule to output in cloud buckets
+- Explain how to post-process from cloud buckets

+The functionality described above was encoded into a series of Python scripts, which can be deployed in Google Cloud Functions.
+By enabling an event handler function, the scripts can be triggered by a Cloud Scheduler to run regularly.
+In this case, the Cloud Scheduler was configured to trigger the scripts to execute weekly.
+Results for each week were output to Google Cloud Platform Buckets for storage and further process.

+**TODO (kvos): the post-process from cloud buckets**

 ## Example application in the Murray-Darling Basin